 When harvesting henbit, you can maintain the stand of henbit plants you came across in the wild by only taking clippings from the tops of plants.

-Taking clippings from only the tops provides resources from most of the plant parts without endangering the henbit plant’s life span.
+Taking clippings from only the tops provides resources from most of the plant parts without endangering the plant’s lifespan.

-In fact, taking clippings from the top has the potential of allowing henbit to regrow more tender and fuller than the plants were before.
+In fact, taking clippings from the top allows henbit to regrow more tender and fuller than the plants were before.

 While the other plants described in the previous section are safe to eat, being certain in your identification prevents the need of having to travel back out in the wild.